Skip navigation

 Is there anything else I need to know about a rash evaluation?

-To relieve symptoms of a skin rash, your provider may suggest over-the-counter medicines and/or at-home treatments, such as cool compresses and cool baths.
+To relieve symptoms of a skin rash, your provider may suggest over-the-counter medicines and/or at-home treatments, such as cool compresses and baths.
 Other treatments will depend on your specific diagnosis.

 References